-Results
+Results:

-A total of 45 species of sponges belonging to 9 orders, 12 families and 32 genera from class Demospongiae were recorded.
-Out of which one new species (Scalarispongia) recorded first time in India and three new records such as Axinella minor, Haliclona cymaeformis, Callyspongia subarmigera, Luffariella sp, were recorded from Lakshadweep region List as below
+A total of 44 species of sponges belonging to 9 orders, 12 families and 32 genera from class Demospongiae were recorded.
+Out of which one new species Scalarispongia androthensis n.sp. recorded and three new records such as Axinella minor, Haliclona cymaeformis, Callyspongia subarmigera, Luffariella sp, were recorded from Lakshadweep region List as below